Mid-Semester Student Feedback

 Mid-Semester Student Feedback Process

-1. Instructors enroll and provide course information.
+1. Instructors enroll and provide course information by Friday, January 30, 2026.

 2. CATE schedules a 10-15 minute visit to the classroom near the mid-semester point.